 From January 2003, no producer or operator will be allowed to generate or import more than 50% of the total electric power generated and imported in Italy.
-By this date, Enel shall sell at least 15,000 MW of its generating capacity (three of the five companies have been created for this purpose).
-The sale process is already ongoing.

-The management of the grid will be assured by the Independent System Operator (ISO): a joint stock company, owned by the Ministry of Treasure and totally independent from the electricity industry.
-ISO will have the task of dispatching energy and operating the national network, that mainly consists of the HV grid of Enel and HV lines of other operators.
+The management of the grid is assured by the Independent System Operator (ISO): a joint stock company, owned by the Ministry of Treasure and totally independent from the electricity industry.
+ISO has the task of dispatching energy and operating the national network, that mainly consists of the HV grid of Enel and HV lines of other operators.